Gwen Stefani, Blake Shelton ‘Arguing’ On ‘The Voice’ Set, Honeymoon Stage Over?

 Gwen Stefani and Blake Shelton were seen “arguing” on The Voice set.
 Is the honeymoon stage over for this celebrity couple?

-Gwen Stefani and Blake Shelton have been providing entertainment on The Voice with their playful, romantic banter, but has the arguing turned bitter between the two?
+Gwen Stefani and Blake Shelton have been providing entertainment on The Voice with their playful, romantic banter but has the arguing turned bitter between the two?

 @kuukuuharajuku #kidschoiceawards2017 @officialdanilohair @gregoryarlt @marielwashere #slime ☘️ gx